kyordhel/GPSRCmdGen/README.md

 ============================

-Random sentence generators RoboCup @Home tests based on the requirements stated on the rulebook for RoboCup @Home.
-[Go](http://www.robocupathome.org/rules).
-Current version is based on 2017 rules.
+Random sentence generators RoboCup @Home tests based on the requirements stated on the [rulebook for RoboCup @HomeGo](http://www.robocupathome.org/rules).
+Current version is based on 2018 rules.

 Following tests are currently supported:
 - Speech and Person Recognition